avli/clojureVSCode/README.md

 # Troubleshooting

+## Code completion doesn't work, what I'm doing wrong?

+Most likely you forgot to add `cider-nrepl` to the list of dependencies.
+Please, consult `How to Use?` section.

 ## I don't see completions from the current namespace!

 You should eval the file first using the `Eval` command.